noncoder28/noncoder28/README.md

 I'm Mr.Niceguy, a beginner self-taught full stack web developer and a homelab enthusiast from Zuerich, Switzerland.
 My passion for software lies with dreaming up Start Up ideas and making them come true.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer.
+I am also an open-source enthusiast.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 Follow my Tech-Blog - Wirespice.com - for my latest projects <br />